-Gross margin improved to 5.8% of revenue in the first quarter of 2005 from 4.4% in the same period in 2004 due to higher volumes in Asia, reduced pricing pressures, cost reductions realized for our restructuring, improved operating efficiency and benefits from our Lean manufacturing processes and our exited businesses.
-These gains were partially offset by the costs of ramping new customer programs and the cost of transferring programs between sites.
-The Americas operations have also benefited from the exiting of the reference design activities.
-Margins in our European operations have improved from the prior year, despite lower revenue and the cost of ramping our Romanian operations.
-The Asian operations have benefited from higher production volumes.
+Gross margin improved to 5.9% of revenue in the second quarter of 2005 from 5.3% in the same period in 2004.
+Gross margin for the first half of 2005 improved to 5.9% from 4.9% in the same period in 2004.
+These improvements were due to higher volumes in Asia, cost reductions realized from our restructurings, improved operating efficiency and benefits from our Lean manufacturing processes and from exiting certain businesses.
+These improvements were partially offset by the costs of ramping new customer programs and the costs of transferring programs between sites.
+The Americas operations has also benefited from the exiting of the reference design activities in 2004.
+Margins in our European operations have worsened from the prior year due to lower volumes and the cost of ramping up our Romanian operations.